 - Gadget lovers who want the most powerful smartphone around.

-Apple's smash hit iPad or iPad mini makes for a great (though somewhat expensive) gift.
+Apple's smash hit iPad--the newest model being the iPad Air--makes for a great (though somewhat expensive) gift.
 With a feature set largely derived from the iPhone, it will be loved by:

 - Gamers.
 With its big touchscreen and App Store support, it offers a great gaming experience.

 - Movie lovers.
-The 9.7-inch (or 7-inch on the mini) screen looks great playing video.
+The 9.7-inch screen looks great playing video.

 - Book lovers.
 With the iBooks app and store, as well as the Kindle app, readers can bring an entire library with them.